 The Scottish-styled gloves have a vintage feel taking you back to the Victorian times.
-With double pointed needles, you can spin multiple yarns to knit these mitts.
+The knitting pattern uses 2 double pointed needles, to spin multiple yarns for these mitts.

 These fingerless gloves will hug your hands and shut off the teeth-chattering wind.
 Also, you can easily use the touch screen devices with any hassle.

 The mischievous cats would love sitting on your hands whenever you are out in the cold.
 Gift the cozy pair to a friend this Christmas.

 Snug and warm, these gloves add a natural appeal to your hands and you can wear them for a chilly hike or outing.